efpo/reddit-username-stats/README.md

 ## Deployment

-1. Create a reddit app here:
+1. Create a reddit app here, NOTE: the type of app should be 'script':

     https://ssl.reddit.com/prefs/apps/